BroTato123/RawrBot-2.0/README.md

 Edit the line at the very bottom so that the words `Your Token Here` are replaced by your token.
 Make sure to keep the quotation marks.

 (OPTIONAL) If you want the bot to respond to anyone @ing someone, replace `User ID Here (Optional)` with the user of who you want it to be triggered on.
 ***
+### Configuration options
+If you want the bot to respond to anyone @ing someone, replace `User ID Here (Optional)` with the user of who you want it to be triggered on, and uncomment that line.

+If you want the bot to send a meme when someone mentions the bot, replace `Bot ID Here (Optional)` with the ID of the bot.
+You also have to change the value of the variable memes to how many you have, and change the address of the memes.

+If you want the bot to respond to an @everyone, then uncomment the last `else if` that is commented.

+If you need any help, just message me.
+***
 ### Starting the bot
 All you have to do to start the bot is type in `node bot.js` in the command line.
 If everything worked